 The owner of a public swimming pool, spa, or PIWF built in Smith County after April 1, 2009 & after January 1, 2022 in the City of Palestine must make an application for a plan review prior to construction.
 The plans and specifications for each public swimming pool, public spa, or PIWF must have a licensed professional engineer certification by letter and seal that to the best of his/her knowledge, information and belief the swimming pool or spa was designed and described to comply with present statutes 25 Texas Administrative Code 265.
 Plans and specifications must be reviewed and approved by the Northeast Texas Public Health District.
 This review does not replace the required plan review and application required by another agency, city or county.
 Upon plan approval the owner may begin the construction of the proposed public swimming pool, spa, or PIWF.
 A preliminary inspection will be conducted by the Northeast Texas Public Health District.

 Step 2: Public Swimming Pool, Spa, and PIWF Permit Application

 The owner of a public swimming pool, spa, or PIWF must make application for a Public Swimming Pool, Spa, or PIWF Permit and pay the appropriate fees.
 Once construction is complete an opening inspection will be conducted by the NET Health and if in compliance a Public Swimming Pool, Spa, or PIWF Permit will be issued.
 Prior to operation the public swimming pool or spa must have all other approvals required by other agencies, city or county regulations.

 Training for Public Swimming Pool, Spa, and PIWF Operators and Owners

-(These standards effect all non-residential pools/spas constructed prior to October 1999.)
+Health and Safety Code, Section 341.064, Swimming Pools and Bathhouses - these standards effect all non-residential pools/spas constructed prior to October 1999

 To find laws pertaining to interactive water features and fountains, refer to: